 Administration, therefore, is the process of utilizing men and materials in an organization to achieve the goals for which the organization was established.
 In utilizing them, the administrator directs, leads, controls and coordinates the efforts of the group of the organization.
 However, our political leaders must realize that the only way to progress, peace and unity is through education.
 There are no two ways to building a united and dynamic nation than improving the conditions of service of teachers.
-When this done, the teaching profession will be able to attract better qualified teachers, motivated to teach, provided teaching materials, infrastructural facilities, instructional materials are provided as well as sponsoring them for capacity acquisition programmes like workshops, seminars, in-service trainings and creating and learning process in primary school.
+When this done, the teaching profession will be able to attract better qualified teachers, motivated to teach, provided teaching materials, infrastructural facilities, instructional materials are provided as well as sponsoring them for capacity acquisition programmes like workshops, seminars, in-service trainings and creating a very conducive environment for the teachers and pupils in order to enhance effective teaching and learning process in primary school.
 By so doing, the primary level of education which is the preparatory ground for effective and efficient educational processes, will breed wonderful and capable future leaders.